hyperliquid-dex/node/README.md

 ### Run the validator
 Run the validator using the visor binary to pick up updates `curl https://binaries.hyperliquid.xyz/Testnet/hl-visor > hl-visor && ./hl-visor run-validator`

-To debug an issue, it is often easier to run `./hl-node run-validator` to immediately see stderr and disable restarts.
+To debug an issue, it is often easier to run `./hl-node --chain Testnet run-validator` to immediately see stderr and disable restarts.

 The validator bootstraps the state with a non-validator first.
 To use a known reliable peer for faster bootstrapping:
 ```